defano/wyldcard/README.md

 ### Fields

-In HyperTalk Java, fields come in four styles.
+In WyldCard, fields come in four styles.
 Apple's HyperCard provided a specific style of scrollable text field.
-In HyperTalk Java, every style of field is scrollable, but scrolling can be disabled by setting the `scrolling` property to `false`.
+In WyldCard, every style of field is scrollable, but scrolling can be disabled by setting the `scrolling` property to `false`.

 Style                                            | Name          | Notes
 -------------------------------------------------|---------------|-------------------------